top of page

 Kingdom of Netherlands Territories:

-regions of a nation that for ethnic, cultural, historical or geographical reasons consider themselves separate entities from the parent country like:
+. . . regions that, for ethnic, cultural, historical or geographical reasons, consider themselves separate entities from their parent country like:

-[It's independence is recognized only by South Ossetia & Abkhazia, which are also disputed]
+[It's official independence is recognized only by South Ossetia & Abkhazia, who are also in dispute]

-Lastly there are odd balls like Svalbard, so far removed geographically from the rest of it's country it feels independent and Antartica which isn't part of any one country at all.
+Lastly there are odd balls like Svalbard, so far removed geographically from the rest of Norway it feels like a separate country and Antartica which isn't part of any one country at all.

 So how many Countries Are there?